DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-11-26-npq-becoming-standalone.md

 A shortened version of the process we'll be following is:

-1. bring both ECF and NPQ applications down so no new data is being written to the databases while we migrate
+1. Bring both ECF and NPQ applications down so no new data is being written to the databases while we migrate.
-2. back up the NPQ application's database just in case we need to roll back
+2. Back up the NPQ application's database just in case we need to roll back.
-3. run the migration process which copies the data from ECF's database into NPQ's
+3. Run the migration process which copies the data from ECF's database into NPQ's.
-4. check the migration dashboard to ensure everything is at 100%
+4. Check the migration dashboard to ensure everything is at 100%.
-5. do some manual checks to ensure everything's working and looks right
+5. Do some manual checks to ensure everything's working and looks right.
-5. flick a switch in the ECF app so it will no longer return NPQ data from its API
+5. Flick a switch in the ECF app so it will no longer return NPQ data from its API.
-6. bring the applications back up
+6. Bring the applications back up.

 We expect this process will take a couple of hours and it's scheduled outside of office hours.